Preparation:

 - For the A & B papers, if you need more practice, do the Mock A (Examiners' Report) and Mock B (Examiners' Report) for additional practice.
 There is also a video explaining the philosophy behind the combined technology papers which were given for the first time at EQE 2017.

 - From EQE 2020 onwards, no opposition form will be supplied with Paper C, and no form should be handed in with your answer.
-Elements which used to be explicitly required in the form to ensure admissibility (complying with A.99, A.100 and R.76 EPC) should be included in your answer on a sheet of EQE paper.
+Elements which used to be explicitly required in the form to ensure admissibility (complying with A.99, A.100

 - For the D paper, the marks available for DII (used to be 60 marks) will be reduced from EQE 2020 onwards (epi information 4/18 - pages 25).
 It may be different each year - check before you start by looking on the front page of the exam.
 Expect either 50:50 or even 60 DI:40 DII.